 Given the large volume of e-mails received, we unfortunately are unable to respond to requests to confirm the receipt of application materials.
 However, within a few days of submitting an online application, applicants will receive an e-mail providing them access to the Applicant Online Status Check where they may follow the progress of their application.
 Additionally, applicants will receive a confirmation e-mail once all their materials have been processed and submitted to the Committee on Graduate Admissions for review.

 The review process takes time.
-The Committee provides thorough consideration to all applicants, and follows an on-going process of reviewing and re-reviewing the vast majority of the applicant pool.
+The Committee provides thorough consideration to all applicants.
+Admission decisions are made based on merit without regard to financial need, and the Committee follows an on-going process of reviewing and re-reviewing the vast majority of the applicant pool.
 Most candidates’ applications require significant comparison with the applicant pool as a whole before a final decision can be reached.
 For many candidates, the Committee is not able to reach a decision until they have a clear picture of that year’s entire applicant pool.

 In an effort to communicate in a timely fashion with applicants, all decisions regarding application to the Graduate Division will be released electronically.
 Applicants may expect an e-mail from email@example.com when their decisions have been released.
 An official offer of admission to any degree or certificate program of the Graduate Division of NYU School of Law is a mailed letter sent to the address stated on the application.
 Decisions other than admission will only be released electronically and will not be mailed.